-New additions to the CLAAS product range being displayed for the first time in the UK at LAMMA include the new high capacity QUADRANT 5200 baler, the latest VARIANT 400 round baler and the recently launched FIELD BASE mobile RTK transmitter.
+New additions to the CLAAS product range were displayed for the first time in the UK at LAMMA included the new high capacity QUADRANT 5200 baler, the latest VARIANT 400 round baler and the recently launched FIELD BASE mobile RTK transmitter.

 Three new QUADRANT balers have been added to the CLAAS range – the QUADRANT 5300, 5200 and 4200.

 New features include heavier duty drive systems, longer bale chambers, redesigned knotters and the new patented CLAAS APC (AUTOMATIC PRESSURE CONTROL) system.

 Standard on the QUADRANT 5300/5200 and optional on the QUADRANT 4200, APC takes high density baler performance to a new level, by ensuring that bale weight is maintained by automatically monitoring the knotters and the stress on the drive system.

 Having entered both the required bale density and the quality of the baling string being used into the ISObus terminal, APC will automatically maintain the target chamber pressure by monitoring sensors recording the deflection of the main beam and knotter tension on three of the knotters.
 This ensures that a uniform bale weight is maintained regardless of variations in crop quality.